Montford Johnson

-Montford Thomas Johnson (November 1843 – February 17, 1896) was Chickasaw and a cattleman who lived in Indian Territory, what is now the present-day state of Oklahoma.
-Johnson was a well-known and respected entrepreneur, noted for his successful ranching operation that spanned a large area of central Oklahoma, including parts of what would eventually become Oklahoma City.
+Montford T. Johnson (November 1843 – February 17, 1896) (Chickasaw) was born and raised in Indian Territory (now the state of Oklahoma).
+Johnson is known for becoming a successful entrepreneur after the Civil War.
+He developed a large ranching operation that spanned a large area of central Indian Territory along the Chisholm Trail, including parts of what would eventually develop as Oklahoma City.

-Family Background
+Family background

 Montford Johnson's father, Charles "Boggy" Johnson, was an English Shakespearean actor.
-Charles Johnson came to the United States with his brother when he was 19 years old and traveled in the South with a theater production...
+Charles Johnson came to the United States with his brother when he was 19 years old and toured in the South with a theater production.

-Charles Johnson married Chickasaw citizen Rebekah Courtney Johnson, Montford's mother.
-She was half Chickasaw and half Scottish.
-After marrying, Rebekah and Charles migrated with the Chickasaws to Indian Territory during the Chickasaw Removal....
+Charles Johnson married Chickasaw citizen Rebekah Courtney.
+Courtney was half Chickasaw (her mother's line) and half Scottish.
+Because the Chickasaw had a matrilineal kinship system, the mother's line determined her children's social status.
+After marriage, Rebekah was still considered Chickasaw.
+She and Charles migrated from the Southeast with most of the Chickasaw to Indian Territory during the early 19th century period of Indian Removal.

-Charles received his nickname, "Boggy," while on the [Removal trail].
-After crossing the [Mississippi River], the Chickasaws found themselves mired in the marshes and swamps of Arkansas.
+Charles received his nickname, "Boggy," while on the Removal trail.
+After crossing the Mississippi River, the Chickasaw became mired in the marshes and swamps of Arkansas.
 Charles, using a technique learned while growing up in England, organized men into groups to cut down saplings and lay them along the route, thereby allowing the livestock and wagons to pass through the quagmires.
-By assisting them with getting through this boggy country, Chickasaws gave Charles the name "Boggy."
+By assisting them with getting through this boggy country, the Chickasaw gave Charles Johnson the name "Boggy".